 Welcome back to WordPress 101 series.
 In this series, we’re learning the basics of WordPress.
 WordPress is used to create all types of websites such as eCommerce, Forums, Social networking sites, etc.

-But majorly WordPress is known for blogging.
-The majority of blogs on the Internet are hosted by WordPress.
+But majorly, WordPress is known for blogging.
+WordPress hosts the majority of blogs on the Internet.

 A sitemap is a file that contains all the URLs to be submitted to search engines.
 WordPress generates a sitemap that all search engines regularly scan to find new content.
 Since WordPress 5.5, there is no need to install a third-party plugin to create a sitemap.
 The default sitemap is available at